-Two months into 2018 and we’re getting our second remake of a classic or fondly-remembered horror film.
-In early January we got the insipid re-telling of French horror film Inside and now Lionsgate Films is distributing another remake of George A. Romero’s Day of the Dead.
-Romero’s original ‘Dead’ trilogy has been a treasure chest of opportunities for film studios to churn out new zombie films although in this case, with even The Walking Dead beginning to see dwindling television ratings, this remake may have missed out on the zombie renaissance.
+Two months into 2018 and we’re getting our second remake of a classic horror film.
+First, we got the insipid re-telling of French horror film Inside and now Lionsgate Films is distributing another remake of George A. Romero’s Day of the Dead.
+Romero’s original ‘Dead’ trilogy has proven to be a treasure chest for film studios looking to churn out new zombie films.
+Yet with even The Walking Dead beginning to see dwindling television ratings, this remake may have missed out on the zombie renaissance.
 In this edition of Re-Animated we take a look at the two visions of Day of the Dead to see if Bloodline has some new ideas to inject into the ‘Dead’ franchise.

 Day of the Dead (1985)

-Like his previous “Dead” films, Romero effectively explores real-world tensions about America’s growing military-industrial complex through the film’s emergent conflicts between the isolated scientists and dwindling soldiers.
+Like his previous “Dead” films, Romero effectively injects relevant social commentary.
+This time around the horror master explores real-world tensions about America’s growing military-industrial complex through the film’s central conflict between its isolated scientists and dwindling soldiers.
 Joe Pilato’s Colonel Rhodes makes for a brilliant antagonist, the best of the original ‘Dead’ trilogy, and only rivaled by Dennis Hopper’s turn in the later Land of the Dead (2005).
 Tom Savini’s special effects are once again a standout in Day, with the film’s climax almost approaching the gory level of lunacy of Dawn’s ending.
 Similar to the ending of Dawn, Romero even offers his audience an ambiguous glimmer of hope.
 After over thirty years since its release Day of the Dead still remains one of the best horror films from the 1980s.

 Day of the Dead: Bloodline (2018)